Miguel Donoso Pareja: Biography

 In Mexico, Donoso Pareja worked as a literature and writing teacher in various institutions, including the National Autonomous University of Mexico and the National Institute of Fine Arts.
 He also worked as a newspaper writer.
 In 1976, he edited the magazine Cambio ("Change") along with other famous writers such as Juan Rulfo, Julio Cortázar, José Revueltas, Pedro Orgambide, and Eraclio Zepeda, until the magazine's final publication in 1981.

 In 1976, Donoso Pareja wrote Día tras día ("Day After Day"), which is a novel about his exile.
 In 1981, nearly 18 years after being expelled from Ecuador, he decided to return to his homeland, leaving behind his job and friends in Mexico.
 That year, he wrote Nunca más el mar ("Never Again the Sea"), a novel about his own return from exile.

 In 1985 Donoso Pareja was awarded a Guggenheim Fellowship grant of $26,000 to write fiction; he then traveled several months in Spain and other European countries and spent all the money, and so returned to Ecuador, locked himself up in a borrowed apartment, and wrote 22 stories of love, which expressed a deep sense of loneliness and despair.
 The stories were published in a book titled Lo mismo que el olvido ("Same as Oblivion").

+His 2002 book Adagio en G mayor received the Jorge Carrera Andrade Award from the Municipality of Quito.

 In 198?, Donoso Pareja was elected president of the Guayas branch of the House of Ecuadorian Culture, and moved permanently to Guayaquil.
-He died on March 13, 2015, aged 83, after years of suffering from Parkinson's disease.
+He died on 13 March 2015, aged 83, after years of suffering from Parkinson's disease.